-The 2020 Legislative Priorities Chart is currently in development.
-Check back in a few weeks to learn more about legislation that has the potential to affect Nebraskans with disabilities during this session.
-In the meantime, brush up on your knowledge of Nebraska's legislative process, visit our 2019 Legislative Updates page for a recap of our work during last year's session, or review our 2019 Legislative Bill Chart for the end-of-session statuses of last year's priority legislation.
+View the 2020 Legislative Priorities Chart to learn more about the legislation Disability Rights Nebraska has prioritized for this legislative session.
+Visit our 2019 Legislative Updates page for a recap of our work during last year's session, or review our 2019 Legislative Bill Chart for the end-of-session statuses of last year's priority legislation.

 LB 976, a bill that would "Redefine handicapped or disabled person for purposes of handicapped or disabled parking permits," was amended into an omnibus transportation bill on March 6th.
 On February 26th, Disability Rights Nebraska testified in support of LB 976.
 On March 6th, the omnibus bill, LB 944, advanced to Enrollment and Review for Engrossment.

 Read more about the omnibus transportation bill and the provisions it includes in the Unicameral Update Article.

 On Feb.
 27, the Government, Military, and Veteran Affairs Committee discussed LR292CA - a bill that would require voters to present a photo of themselves at the polls on Election Day.
 Read the Unicameral Update article for more information.

 Disability Rights Nebraska opposes LR292CA and will submit a letter of opposition to Nebraska senators.

 Yesterday, the Urban Affairs Committee discussed a bill that would expand parking permits to individuals with neurological disorders.
 At the hearing, nobody testified against LB 976 and the committee took no immediate action on the bill.